 Editor-in-Chief: prof. dr hab. n. med.
 Zbigniew Kmieć

-Biochemistry & Biophysics Citation Index, Biological Abstracts, Biosis Previews, Chemical Abstracts/CAS, CrossRef, DOAJ (Directory of Open Access Journals), EBSCO, Excerpta Medica/EMBASE, FMJ, Google Scholar, Index Copernicus (162.64), Ministry of Science and Higher Education (15), ISI Alerting Services, Medical Journals Links, MEDLINE, PBL, ProQuest, Research Alert, Science Citation Index Expanded, Scopus, SJR, Urlichs' Periodicals Directory and WorldCat.
+Biochemistry & Biophysics Citation Index, Biological Abstracts, Biosis Previews, Chemical Abstracts/CAS, CrossRef, DOAJ (Directory of Open Access Journals), EBSCO, Excerpta Medica/EMBASE, FMJ, Google Scholar, Index Copernicus (162.64), Ministry of Science and Higher Education (15), ISI Alerting Services, Medical Journals Links, MEDLINE, PBL, ProQuest, Research Alert, ROAD, Science Citation Index Expanded, Scopus, SJR, Urlichs' Periodicals Directory and WorldCat.

 Appears in Master Journal List.